The 50/30/20 Budget Rule: A Simple Framework for Your Money

 Alternatives and Adjustments

-The 50/30/20 Rule is powerful, but itβs not the only option.
+The 50/30/20 Rule is powerful, but it’s not the only option.

 - Zero-Based Budgeting (ZBB): Every dollar gets assigned a job.
 You can combine ZBB with 50/30/20 for added accountability.
+You can read more about Zero-Based Budgeting here.

 - 75/15/10 Plan (popularized by Jaspreet Singh): 75% for needs/wants, 15% for investments, 10% for savings.
 It adjusts as debt is paid down and savings grow.